Chesapeake Country

 Including MD 213 & MD 18

 From Chesapeake City, you can look out over the 14-mile-long Chesapeake and Delaware Canal to see modern-day ships dwarfing Victorian homes and shops along the banks.
-The C&D Canal Museum captures the history of the 165-year-old waterway.
+The C&D Canal Museum, a site on the NATIONAL UNDERGROUND RAILROAD NETWORK TO FREEDOM owing to the canal’s history as a maritime escape route for freedom seekers, captures the history of the 165-year-old waterway.
 Walk or bike along the Ben Cardin C&D Canal Trail to see the expansive waterway, stroll through natural areas and watch wildlife, and see massive container ships traveling the canal.
 Schedule a boat tour through Chesapeake Water Tours and watch the sunset paint the sky red.

 Head south along winding roads that lead past spectacular scenery.
 Then, as you enter Cecilton, plan a stop at Crystal Beach, a summer town on the Elk River that is popular with swimmers and anglers.
 Nearby is the Stemmers Run Managed Hunting Area, which, outside of hunting season, is known for its hiking and fishing.

 Sidetrack to the town of Betterton, a beach resort that still boasts fine examples of Victorian-era architecture.
 Back on the byway, farms glide by as you head to Chestertown, a Colonial port and National Historic Landmark, which is home to Washington College, founded in 1782 and named for its patron, George Washington.
 Among the elegant brick town homes in the city’s historic district you can enjoy concerts in the square.
-Get out on the water on the Captain John Smith National Historic Trail with a paddling or sailing tour led by the Sultana Education Foundation.
+Visit over Memorial Day weekend for the annual Chestertown Tea Party festival with a tea toss reenactment, colonial parade, block party, street performances, local fare and more.
+Get out on the water on the CAPTAIN JOHN SMITH NATIONAL HISTORIC TRAIL with the SULTANA EDUCATION FOUNDATION.
+Choose from themed, guided kayaking tours like “Oysters and Indians” or help unfurl the sails and steer the foundation’s replica 1768 merchant vessel as it navigates the Chester River.

 The area that extends from Chestertown through Centreville and into Queenstown is famous for its large number of fine antiques shops.
 But you can also find bargains on name-brand items at Premium Outlets.
 Along the way, make a stop at the Museum of Eastern Shore Life to admire an eclectic collection of artifacts ranging from a log canoe to early hand tools.